flashvenom/surefire/README.md

     ```bash
     dotnet run
     ```

-### Version History
-**.0.0.1 - 2021-08-20**
-- Initial Release
-- Includes all necessary tables and UI to add and edit Clients, Carriers, Contacts, Addresses, Policy Types and Policies
-- Differentiates Carriers between Issuing Carriers and MGA/Wholesalers
-- Uses Identity for user authentication and employee logins
-- Renewal Center with submission tracking
-- Master task editor to add tasks to be copied as workflow templates for renewals
-- Much more...

 ### Roadmap / Wishlist
 - **Get a basic master search going using the top search bar**